 |European GNSS Supervisory Authority||European Geostationary Navigation Overlay Service (EGNOS)||SES|

-For additional information about entrepreneurial space business and "New Space," visit the websites of the following private sector organizations.
+For additional information about hosted payloads, visit the websites of the following private sector organizations.

 To request the addition of another website link, please see the contact information below.